An-Inmortal-Gta-Sa/Gta-Sa-Lite-Clone/README.md

 - Does not replace the Gta San Andreas that you have installed
 - The Apk Comes With Cleo so you can add mods
 - Cheats Floating Menu
-- The path to install mods or skins goes in the android/data/com.gtasa.lite folder.
+- The path to install mods or skins goes in the android/data/com.gtasa.lite folder